sudipsingh04/Recipe-Web-App/README.md

-# Recepie Web App
+# Recipe Web App

-> A Vue.js project in which we can create, update, delete and view recepies and respective ingredients.
+> A Vue.js project in which we can create, update, delete and view recipes and respective ingredients.

 > Used ```Vue.js``` as frontend and ```Firestore``` as backend.